 The main problem with this stackup is that it only allows easy component placement on the top layer unless you start cutting out ground from the bottom layer to make room for components.
 This is an expensive proposition for fab as it requires a lot of drilling to place vias to the internal signal layer.
 It highlights the advantages of a 4-layer or 8-layer PCB stackup.
 With an 8-layer stackup, you can create a similar arrangement of adjacent power/ground in the internal layers while also accommodating internal routing and components/routing on the bottom layer.

 Ground/Signal Layer/Power/Ground/Signal Layer/Ground

 If your board will be deployed in an electrically noisy environment, or if it will be placed near a board that emits strong radiation, this stackup provides excellent EMI suppression.
 It also provides high isolation between the signal layers.
 The downside is that there are only two signal layers, so board space for routing signals will be limited.
-That being said, placing the signal layers between stacked conductors is the best choice from an EMC standpoint.
+That being said, placing the signal layers between stacked conductors is a good choice from an EMC standpoint.

-You can also place mounting pads on the surface layers for components, and the nearby ground planes on the surface provide a convenient path to ground.
+You can also place mounting pads on the surface layers for components, and nearby grounded pour on the surface layer provides additional shielding.
 If designed to the right tolerances, you’ll be able to easily route signals and power to your components with vias.
 Again, this can be expensive from a fabrication standpoint as more drilling and plating will be needed to produce the board.